felipe-mig/SQL_John_Wick_website_themed/Readme.md

 ## 📄 Description

-This is a John Week themed website with a login to access the private side.
+This is a John Wick theme website with a login to access the private side.

 * No frameworks
 * No AI code